SilentVoid13/Templater/README.md

 This plugin for [Obsidian](https://obsidian.md/) offers 2 types of templates:

 - [Internal templates](https://github.com/SilentVoid13/Templater#internal-templates).
 These templates are built within the plugin, with a unique template keyword and a pre-defined replacement output.
-For example `{{tp_title}}` will be replaced with the name of the active file.
+For example `{{tp.file.title}}` will be replaced with the name of the file.
 A complete list of all the internal templates is given below.
 - [Users defined templates](https://github.com/SilentVoid13/Templater#user-templates).
 Users can define their own templates in the plugin settings, associating a template pattern with a system command.
-The template pattern will be replaced in template files with the system command output
+The template pattern will be replaced in template files with the system command output.

-Templater will automatically be triggered on new file creation.
-This means Templater will work well with the core Daily Note or the [Calendar](https://github.com/liamcain/obsidian-calendar-plugin) plugin.
+Templater is automatically triggered on new files creation.
+This means Templater works well with the core Daily Note or the [Calendar](https://github.com/liamcain/obsidian-calendar-plugin) plugin.

 ## Demonstration